SpencerHowell/spencerhowell.github.io/_posts/2019-8-10-What-I-Learned-At-My-First-Software-Engineering-Internship.md

 layout: post
 title: What I Learned at my First Software Engineering Internship
 ---
-*An introduction to the industry*
+*My experience at Garmin*

 For twelve weeks over this past summer I worked at Garmin, Inc. as a Software Engineer Intern at their headquarters in Olathe, Kansas.

 I worked with the team that developed the [Vivofit Jr. mobile app](https://buy.garmin.com/en-US/US/p/568169) for both Android and iOS platforms.
 I was able to operate as an additional member of the team, taking tickets and implementing features that will be released in future versions of the app.

-Being my first software engineering internship, there was a lot to learn during my time with the team, and they were incredibly supportive throughout.
+This being my first software engineering internship, there was a lot to learn during my time with the team, and they were incredibly supportive throughout.
 Here are my biggest takeaways from the summer:

 ![Picture of me at Garmin](/images/me-at-garmin.jpg)